 Performance Program Goals, Ensembles, and Activities:

 The Department of Music’s extensive co-curricular Performance Program provides University of Chicago students from all backgrounds and academic concentrations an exceptional environment for artistic inspiration and musical growth.
-The Performance Program’s seventeen performance ensembles and programs, each of which is led by an accomplished specialist, are dedicated to specific and meaningful goals:
+The Performance Program’s eighteen performance ensembles and programs, each of which is led by an accomplished specialist, are dedicated to specific and meaningful goals:

 - to provide a wide variety of enriching musical opportunities to UChicago students, both undergraduate and graduate, regardless of academic concentration